ICHEC-learn/intro-to-linux/_episodes/06-bash-scripting.md

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
-For historical reasons, a bunch of commands saved in a file is usually called a **bas script**, but make no mistake, these are actually small programs.
+For historical reasons, a bunch of commands saved in a file is usually called a **bash script**, but make no mistake, these are actually small programs.

 ## Text editors